trufflesuite/trufflesuite.com/src/blog/you-can-now-make-your-own-truffle-box/index.md

 Here are the first community boxes:

 **[Quintor/angular-truffle-box](/boxes/angular-truffle-box)**<br/>
-This Truffle Box provides a base for working with the Truffle Framework and Angular.
+This Truffle Box provides a base for working with the Truffle Suite and Angular.
 It provides a basic working example of the MetaCoin contracts with Angular components.
 This project is generated with Angular CLI.

 **[hackingbeauty/react-dapp-material-ui](/boxes/react-dapp-material-ui)**<br/>
 In addition to Webpack and React, this box adds: React-Router, Redux and Material-UI for easy skinning of a Dapp.